 Kay mentioned recently that she had seen purple cabinets pulled out of a house down the streets some years ago.
 We commiserated on their unknown fate.
 Kay, what do you think of the “spring violet” base cabinets up top?

 St. Charles operated from 1935 until the mid-80s.
 They were located in St. Charles, Ill., with a showroom in New York City.
 In fact, they were the last of all the big steel kitchen cabinet makers to end their manufacture of these beautiful relics.
-See my ebay post today if you want some for your own retro renovation kitchen.

 The other big makers were: Geneva, Youngstown, Republic, GE.
 Other names: Lyon, Sears, Homart (a Sears brand), Montgomery Ward, American, Tracy, Capitol, Yorktown, Beauty Queen, Kitchen Queen, American-Standard, Hotpoint, Crosley, Crane – and more, smaller local and regional makers.
 See my Steel Kitchen Cabinets category for more examples.